jordifierro/pachatary-android/README.md

 ## App screens

 Application is (and will be) under construction.
-There are already three screens.
+There are already some screens.
 Here is a quick documentation about them:

 #### ExperienceListActivity